kryptokrauts/kk-website/README.md

 This is the repository for the kryptokrauts.com homepage.

-We are a group of Blockchain enthusiasts building a community for Blockchain and Crypto.
+We are a group of blockchain enthusiasts building a community for blockchain and crypto.

 Please visit us at kryptokrauts.com and have a look at our projects.